DualBrain/bsharp/README.md

 7. No understanding of the hardware should be necessary.
 8. It should shield the user from the operating system.

+As well as the above principles, I truly believe that BASIC would not have thrived without the work done by Microsoft; so this project will also be heavily influenced by the breadth of versions of Microsoft BASIC.
+Although the Dartmouth crowd had a negative view on what they referred to as "Street BASIC", I believe that the topic of BASIC today wouldn't even be an ongoing thriving topic if it weren't existence of these "Street BASIC"'s (namely the Microsoft variety).

 Finally, it has struck me as *odd* that given the power/capability of modern VB that such a project is written in a more evolved version of BASIC such as VB; the VB compiler, after all, is also written in VB...

 ## Plan